ropensci/roadoi/README.md

 * `_open_base_ids`: ids of oai metadata records with open access full-text links collected by the Bielefeld Academic Search Engine (BASE)
 * `_open_urls`: full-text urls
-* `reported_noncompliant_copies` \tab links to free full-texts found provided by service often considered as not open access compliant, e.g. ResearchGate
+* `reported_noncompliant_copies` links to free full-texts found provided by service often considered as non  compliant with open access policies and guidelines
 * `url`: the canonical DOI URL
 * `year`: year of publication

+#### Any API restrictions?

-Providing your email address when using this client is required by oaDOI.org.
-It not only helps the maintainer of oaDOI.org, the non-profit [Impactstory](https://impactstory.org/), to inform you when something breaks, but also to demonstrate API usage to its funders.
+There are no API restrictions.
+However, providing your email address when using this client is required by oaDOI.org.
 Set email address in your `.Rprofile` file with the option `roadoi_email` when you are tired to type in your email address every time you want to call oadDOI.

 ```r
 options(roadoi_email = "name@example.com")
 ```

+#### Keeping track of crawling

-To follow your API call, and to estimate the time until completion, use the `.progress` parameter inherited from plyr to display a progress bar.
+To follow your API call, and to estimate the time until completion, use the `.progress` parameter inherited from `plyr` to display a progress bar.

 ```r